stanford-oval/genie-cloud/doc/thingpedia-nl-support.md

 when declaring the function.
 The syntax is `#[string_values=<dataset-name>]`.

-You can submit your example values in [Available String Datasets](/thingpedia/strings) page, or you can just use the existing datasets listed.
+You can submit your example values in [Available String Datasets](/thingpedia/strings) page.
+Name your dataset as `<device-id>:<param-name>`.
+You can also use the existing datasets listed.
 For example, the `send` function for Slack can be declared as follows:
 ```tt
 action send(in req channel: Entity(tt:hashtag),